HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/EmailSpam/README.md

-The spam classifier example is a simple example designed to showcase a binary text classification task in saul.
+The spam classifier example is a simple example designed to showcase a binary text classification task in Saul.

+The `Document` class consists of a document constructor that defines a `Document` and its contents The document reader consists of an iterator that iterates through all the documents using the constructor in the `Document` class and adds each document to an `ArrayList`.

  - Notes: The `Document` and `DocumentReader` classes are defined elsewhere.

-The `Document` class consists of a document constructor that defines a `Document` and it's contents The document reader consists of an iterator that iterates through all the documents using the constructor in the `Document` class and adds each document to an `ArrayList`.

 #The data Model: